Course Project

 Submissions

-The electronic version of the proposal, presentation slides, final report, and the source codes of your implementation must be uploaded to the e-Campus system.
+The electronic version of the proposal, final report, presentation slide, and the source codes of your implementation must be uploaded to the e-Campus system.
 The penalty for late submission is 15% per day (weekends count as 1 day).

 Important Dates for Submissions

-• Final report and source codes and presentation slides due on December 23, 2024
+- Final report and source codes due on December 23, 2024